Skip to main content

 Module description

-This module provides a work discussion seminar in which you will develop your understanding of how to apply the principles and methods of psychodynamic thinking to your life or work, especially helping roles in the caregiving professions.
+In this module we use weekly readings and mini lectures to teach the basic elements of psychoanalytic and psychodynamic thinking.
+You will take part in a work discussion seminar in which you will develop your understanding of how to apply the principles and methods of psychodynamic thinking to your life or work, especially helping roles in the caregiving professions.

-Through your participation in the work and experiential groups you will engage in personal and professional development in order to learn skills of personal self-awareness and professional reflective practice.
+In the experiential group (an unstructured group that studies its own processes) you will learn about the unconscious dynamics that occur in groups, and in the work groups you will engage in personal and professional development in order to learn skills of personal self-awareness and professional reflective practice.

 • Introduction to professional reflective practice in work discussion